Small Bedroom Decor Ideas

 Texture can add visual interest to a small space (or any space for that matter!).
 It makes a room feel cozy instead of cold.
 I mean, we’re trying to avoid the feeling of cramped, cold, cell here, right?

 Adding a textured rug, linens, throw pillows, wall art, baskets, and curtains are all items I routinely use to add texture and interest.
+Thinking about bedroom wall decor ideas is a good way to include a variety of textures.

 10. Layer Lighting